localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 // picture

 Using Cloud Pods, we were able to cut down the total infrastructure deployment time from a minute to less than 10 seconds, both locally and in our CI pipelines.
-To maintain an up-to-date version of the cloud pod, we have a GitHub action which creates a pod with the latest infrastructure, that’s triggered on each merge to the `main` branch.
+To maintain an up-to-date version of the cloud pod, we utilize a GitHub action in our backend repository, which creates a pod with the latest infrastructure on each merge to our `main` branch, by using cdklocal as described above.
 We then use that pod in combination with our auto-loading Cloud Pods feature, which allows us to load cloud pods on the start-up of LocalStack automatically.
-This is another env var we set like this:  `AUTO_LOAD_POD=localstack-backend-pod`.
+This is achieved by using the following environment variable.

 // code
 Now, when LocalStack starts up, our whole backend will be loaded from the pod, and we can immediately run our integration test suite against it.